mornepousse/PowerNote/README.md

 Arrays:
 $myTab=[1,2,3,4]

-it allows you to do calculations :
+It allows you to do calculations :
 2*3/10

-if you have the cursor at the calculation press F1 :
+If you have the cursor at the calculation press F1 :
 2*3/10=0,6